vitaliypo/quick-duplicates-manager/README.md

-# Warning: The project is in development status.
-Using it may cause data loss.
+# Warning: The project is in abandoned status.
+Using it is not recommended and may cause data loss.

 ## Yes, this is another duplicate files manager